 POLAR GP documentation is available for use by your practice.

-POLAR GP enables you to allow or restrict access to specific reports.
-For example, as an administrator you may prefer all staff to have access to the Summary report but restrict access to the Summary Business report to yourself and the business owner.
+As a POLAR Administrator you can allow or restrict access to specific POLAR GP Reports.
+For example, you may prefer all staff to have access to the Summary Report but restrict access to the Summary Business Report to yourself, the practice principal and practice manager.

-The processes for setting up accounts, managing access, and resetting passwords are covered in the resources below.
+The processes for setting up accounts, managing access, and resetting passwords and the details of the POLAR Explorer website site are covered in the resources below.
 We recommend you start by viewing the set up guide video.

-Contact us if you need help with these processes.
+Contact us if you need help managing your POLAR user accounts and passwords.

 Training videos and recorded webinars provide a great self-learning opportunity to understand the nuances and power of POLAR GP.
 Outcome Health (OH) record regular webinars about POLAR GP.
 The YouTube video links to past webinars are below.